 Having the uncomfortable conversation, making the difficult choice, navigating unknown waters, implementing decisions in fluid situations, acting counterintuitively … doing the right thing at the right time for the right reason.
 These all take courage.

-Versions of these situations will be faced by most people in their lives.
+Most people in their lives will face versions of these situations.
 When leaders deal with these situations in their professional lives they’re often doing so on behalf of many other people, with the consequences potentially impacting exponentially more.

 So where does courage lie?
 It’s somewhere between cowardice and recklessness.
 It is a “well-considered, wise, and brave decision to behave constructively despite the fear, discomfort, or temptation.
 It is the discipline to act on wisely-chosen values rather than an impulse.”

 Courage is understanding the danger of the situation and choosing to act according to your values, despite the fear.
 Nelson Mandela described courage as “not the absence of fear, but the triumph over it.
-The brave man is not he who does not feel afraid, but he who conquers that fear.
-Aristotle believed that the epitome of courage is facing noble death at the hands of the enemy during your offensive attack in a just war for the people.
+The brave man is not he who does not feel afraid, but he who conquers that fear.”
+Aristotle believed that the epitome of courage is facing noble death at the hands of the enemy during an offensive attack in a just war for the people.
 Or, as Atticus Finch in To Kill A Mockingbird described it, real courage is “when you know you’re licked before you begin but you begin anyway and you see it through no matter what”.
-Whether you win or lose, you act in a way that reflects your values.
+Regardless of the outcomes, you act in a way that reflects your values.

 “It is curious that physical courage should be so common in the world and moral courage so rare.”Mark Twain